Discovering Historic Fort Morgan

 Situated 20 miles from the heart of downtown Gulf Shores along Highway 180, Fort Morgan may be in a remote location but I can attest to the journey along this stretch of coastline being extremely scenic.
 If you would prefer to really enhance your experience, why not hop on the Mobile Bay Ferry at Dauphin Island and cruise over to the port just outside the admission gates at Fort Morgan.

-Admission to Fort Morgan is just $7 for adults and includes a self-guided tour (guided tours are available in June and July twice daily at 10 a.m. and 3 p.m.) of this historic site and accompanying museum.
-The museum is open daily from 9 a.m. to 4:30 p.m. and the site from 8 a.m. to 5 p.m.
+Admission to Fort Morgan is just $8 for adults, $5 children, seniors and college students and $20 for families (2Adults+2Children).
+Admission includes a self-guided tour of this historic site and accompanying museum.
+The museum is open daily from 8 a.m. to 4:30 p.m. and the site from 8 a.m. to 5 p.m.
+The gift shop is open from 9 a.m. - 4 p.m.

 Dating back to the start of the 19th Century, Fort Morgan has been a key defense fort in a number of historic battles including the Civil War, Battle of Spanish Fort and more recently the two World Wars.